-Another important reason for having this small tub accessible to the child is that they will need to use it as a 'soap substitute' to wash their hands (soap must be avoided, as it irritates eczema).

-Agree on a simple line that the child can use with their peers if asked about the process.
-For example, 'I have to put cream on my skin or it gets very dry and sore'.

-If the child is reluctant to apply their cream on school premises, but is happy to do so at home, suggest to the parents that they use a reward chart.
-The chart is on display at home and the stickers are handed over by you at the end of each day - one for every successful application at school.
+- Another important reason for having this small tub accessible to the child is that they will need to use it as a 'soap substitute' to wash their hands (soap must be avoided, as it irritates eczema). - Agree on a simple line that the child can use with their peers if asked about the process.
+For example, 'I have to put cream on my skin or it gets very dry and sore'. - It is important to leave a gap between applying emollients and putting on sunscreen ideally 30 minutes so that emollient is absorbed properly and does not dilute the sunscreen; also, to prevent the child from 'frying' in the sun. - If the child is reluctant to use their emollient on school premises, but is happy to do so at home, suggest to the parents/carers that they use a reward chart.
+The chart is on display at home and the stickers are handed over by you at the end of each day one for every successful application at school.
 In this way there will be a clear link between school (the stickers) and home (the chart) to encourage consistency of behaviour.
-The parents then offer a small reward after a certain number of stickers have been achieved.

-Finally, ask parents to keep you updated on any changes (for example, if they decide to use a new emollient, if the amount to be applied changes, or if the frequency of application increases or decreases).
+The parents/carers can then offer a small reward after a certain number of stickers have been achieved. - Finally, ask parents/carers to keep you updated on any changes (e.g., if they decide to use a new emollient, if the amount to be applied changes, or if the frequency of application increases or decreases).